Español English

 They are perennial herbaceous plants that reach 1 meter (3.28 feet) in height.
 The intense green leaves have a pineapple aroma (Ananas).
 The showy tubular flowers are red.
 They bloom in summer and autumn.

-They are used in borders, in flowerbeds along walls, in informal gardens, in pots for patios, terraces and balconies and as greenhouse plants.
-They are ideal for frost-free Mediterranean coastal gardens.
+Pineapple sage is used in borders, in flowerbeds along walls, in informal gardens, in pots for patios, terraces and balconies and as greenhouse plants.
+It's ideal for frost-free Mediterranean coastal gardens.
 The leaves and flowers are edible.

-The Salvia elegans needs a full sun exposure protected from strong wind.
-They do not resist frost.
+Salvia elegans needs a full sun exposure protected from strong wind.
+It does not resist frost.

 The soil can be a mix of normal garden soil with 20% coarse sand and 20% compost.